 What should you do if you find out you have a warrant?

 If you have an outstanding warrant, you have a few options.
 Depending on the type of warrant, you may be able to take care of it by simply showing up in court and paying a fine.
 Unlike an arrest warrant, a bench warrant is not issued based on suspected criminal activity.
-A bench warrant is most typically given if a person failed to appear for court, pay a fine, or obey any other court order.
+A bench warrant is most typically given if a person failed to appear in court, pays a fine, or obeys any other court order.
 Moreover, if it’s a search warrant, the police do not have the authority to arrest a person.
 The warrant authorizes the police to search a person, a residence, a vehicle, a business place, etc.

-You should check with a lawyer before you choose to show up at the courthouse, though, as you risk being taken into custody when you identify yourself.
+You should check with a criminal defense lawyer before you choose to show up at the courthouse, though, as you risk being taken into custody when you identify yourself.
 The court clerk may be able to tell you what you need to do to take care of the warrant.
 In some cases, it is better to have a lawyer take care of the warrant for you.

 If you don’t take care of your warrant, you risk being taken into custody the next time you come in contact with the police.
-Police contact during traffic stops which results in arrests for warrants are very common.
+Police officer contact during traffic stops which results in arrests for warrants is very common.
 Call a criminal defense attorney to make sure this doesn’t happen to you.